-Dog Sledding in Finnish Lapland is the number 1 winter activity in this part of the world.
+A Husky Safari in Lapland is the number 1 winter activity in this part of the world.
 But there are some things to be aware of should you choose to take part in this one of a kind experience.
-Thankfully, we recently returned from our winter trip to Finland, where we experienced what is possibly the best husky safari in Lapland.
-And in this guide, we’ll share everything you need to know to help you prepare for your own.

 When planning a trip to Lapland in winter, a husky safari should be at the top of your bucket list.
 Skimming through the majestic winter landscapes led by a pack of energetic mountain dogs is a feeling unlike no other.
-The dogs move at a nailbiting pace, occasionally looking back at you to check you’re enjoying the ride.
-Nothing can prepare you for the exhilarating sensation until you experience it for yourself.
-But all I can say is hold on tight.

 History of Dog Sledding in Finland

 Very few breeds of dog are suitable for such strenuous work.
 Typically, you’ll find sledding dogs to be Siberian huskies, Alaskan huskies, and Alaskan malamutes.
-Each breed is renowned for its size, strength, speed, and stamina, as well as their ability to withstand the cold and hunger for long periods of time.

-Ethical Dog Sledding in Finnish Lapland
+Ethical Husky Safari in Lapland

 Unlike riding an elephant, who would have endured years of mistreatment to allow you to ride them, sleddogs are born to run.
 But that doesn’t mean some tour companies won’t exploit them for financial gain.
-This is why it’s so important to research ethical husky safaris in Lapland before taking part.
+This is why it’s so important to research ethical husky safaris in Lapland before taking part

 How to Choose an Ethical Husky Safari in Lapland